 Unlike the Pitch Wheel and Ribbon controller, other continuous controllers, such as a slider, will not automatically return to the original center pitch.
 This can make it hard to accurately return the controller to it's center position by hand.
 In these cases, it is useful to use a separate controller for bending only up or down.
 For example, to have a slider only bend up, use a slider with an Add value of 64 and a Scale value of 50%, and Curv set to Linear.
 The bottom of the slider will now be the center pitch, and the top of the slider will be the top of your bend range.
 To have a slider only bend down, use a slider with an Add value of -127 and a Scale value of 150%, and Curv set to Linear.
-The bottom of the slider will now be the center pitch, and the slider will now be the center pitch, and the slider will now be the center pitch, and the slider will now be the center pitch.
+The top of the slider will now be the center pitch, and the bottom of the slider will be the bottom of your bend range.
+See page 7-29 for more on setting continuous controller parameters.